AtkinsonKyle/learning-journal/README.md

 # Kyle's Repository of Learning
 Hey, my name is [Kyle](https://github.com/AtkinsonKyle), and I'm in the new 102 class at Code Fellows.
 My goal is to learn as much as possible so I can become fluent in multiple languages!

+> "Every champion was once a contender who refused to give up." <br>
+      -Rocky Balboa

 ## Growth Mindset
-> A growth mindset is one that is always learning!
+A growth mindset is one that is always learning!
 Making mistakes doesn't have to be a bad thing, it should encourage you to keep charging forward.

 ### Keeping myself in a growth mindset
 1. Keep trying until I get it right.